Twenty-nine years, two months, and 28 days.

 On their way, an off-duty Denver sheriff’s deputy saluted, two skateboarders stopped to look, and three drivers honked at the procession.
 A young woman heading into the Denver Art Museum asked, “There was a verdict?
 Not guilty?
 Aw, thank goodness.
 Thank God.”

-In warm autumn afternoon, Moses-EL and his people took over the terrace of a restaurant that overlooks History Colorado Center.
+In the warm autumn afternoon, Moses-EL and his people took over the terrace of a restaurant that overlooks History Colorado Center.
 “Check this out.
 Let’s set this straight,” a friend of Moses-EL called out, as if asking the building itself to record that moment of history.
 “Brother Moses is innocent!
 Always has been.”

 There was champagne.
 There were toasts.
 There were stories about decades in prison, moments of despair, weeks of court hearings, and years of waiting for this day.
 There were chicken wings, crab cakes and group shots of gratitude and relief.